FarronF/limerick-council-meetings/meetings/2022/05/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th April 2022.md

 Community.

-Ellen Ranahan in appreciation of a life time as a teacher and principal in Ballysteen.--- 8
+Ellen Ranahan in appreciation of a life time as a teacher and principal in Ballysteen.
+---
+8

 Liam Hernon in appreciation of a lifetime as a teacher and principal in Askeaton.